thecentraldogma/thecentraldogma.github.io/_posts/2024-03-22-protein-laguage-models.md

 - $T_m$ prediction: Predicting the meltime temperature of a protein, which is the temperature at which the protein looses its stable 3D configuration.
 This is a prtein-level regression task.

-Benchmarks for evaluating transfer learning from protein LLMs:

-- TAPE